 Poupeye was educated at the Universiteit Gent in Belgium, where she obtained a BA and MA in Art History, and at Emory University in Atlanta, where she obtained a PhD in Art History and Cultural Studies.
 Her publications include Caribbean Art (1998), in Thames and Hudson’s World of Art series, and Modern Jamaican Art (1998), which she co-authored with David Boxer, and various book chapters and exhibition catalogue essays on Jamaican and Caribbean art and culture.
 She has also contributed on these subjects to journals such as Small Axe, Jamaica Journal, Caribbean Quarterly, Raw Vision, the Miami Rail, and the Australia and New Zealand Journal of Art.

 Veerle Poupeye until January 2018 served as the Executive Director of the National Gallery of Jamaica and had previously worked there as a Curator.
-She has curated 45 exhibitions to date, on Jamaican and Caribbean art, most of them for the National Gallery of Jamaica but also for other organizations in the Caribbean, North America and Europe.
+She has curated more than 45 exhibitions, on Jamaican and Caribbean art, most of them for the National Gallery of Jamaica but also for other organizations in the Caribbean, North America and Europe.
 She has served as Coordinator of the Visual Arts programme of the MultiCare Foundation, an inner-city development foundation, and she has also worked at the Edna Manley College of the Visual and Performing Arts in Kingston, where she was Research Fellow and Curator of the CAG[e] gallery.
 Her teaching experience also extends to the University of the West Indies-Mona, and at Emory University and New York University, and she presently lectures in Material Culture and Curatorial Studies at the Edna Manley College